-Nature of Material Already Written under MBA when Narration Writer Hired Credit to Narration Writer Freelance Minimum Residuals to Narration Writer 1.
-"Written by" See Rate Schedule B Yes, based on % of applicable freelance minimum in Rate Schedule B 2.
+Nature of Material Already Written under MBA when Narration Writer Hired Credit to Narration Writer 1 Freelance Minimum Residuals to Narration Writer 1.
+"Narration Written by" See Rate Schedule A Yes, based on % of applicable freelance minimum in Rate Schedule A 2.
 Story only "Narration Written by" (If story credit, then on same card) See Rate Schedule A Yes, based on % of applicable freelance minimum in Rate Schedule A 3.
-Story and Teleplay None, but if over 8 minutes of narration (aggregate), may receive "Narration by" credit (same card) Automatic arbitration See Rate Schedule C If "Narration by" credit, then only shared residuals, as determined in WGA credit arbitration
+Story and Teleplay None, but if over 8 minutes of narration (aggregate), only receive "Narration by" credit (same card) Automatic arbitration See Rate Schedule C If "Narration by" credit, then only shared residuals, as determined in WGA credit arbitration (aggregate of no more than story & teleplay residuals)